This Guide contains general information but does not provide legal advice.

 Witnesses are people who have relevant information about the issues the Tribunal must decide and who are asked to testify in the hearing.

-What is a Summons to Witness?
+What is a summons?

 You may wish to show the summons to your employer if you need to arrange time off.